Malalcahuello

 Malalcahuello is a mountain village located in the Curacautin commune on La Araucania, Chile, about 120km from Temuco and 70km from the Pino Hachado Pass.
-It is located adjacent to the Malalcahuello/Nalcas Nature Reserve and has a elevation of 972 meters above sea level.
+It is located adjacent to the Malalcahuello/Nalcas Nature Reserve and has an elevation of 972 meters above sea level.
 The town is also located near the Lonquimay volcano and the Corralco ski resort.
 It had a population of 415 people in 2017.